 class and role play participation evidenced by reflective journal (formative assessment) (30%) and 5000wd essay (70%)

 Tania Sourdin, Alternative Dispute Resolution (5th ed) 2016 Thomson Reuters

 This unit has a restricted class size.
 Priority will be given to students who are currently completing a Sydney Law School master's degree or graduate diploma.
 Students enrolling in this unit need to commit themselves to attending all classes.
 The skills learning takes place in class and skills are built incrementally from the beginning to the end of the unit.
 Students cannot catch up on elements they have missed by doing reading outside class - they must participate in all scheduled sessions.
 If students have a problem with attendance, they should postpone enrolling or withdraw well in advance of the first class so their place can be offered to the next student.
+Please note due to professional accreditation requirements, this unit may only run if the University is able to ensure safe health measures to hold classes in person on campus.
+The School endeavours to confirm arrangements with students as soon as practicable.
 Academic Profile https://sydney.edu.au/law/about/our-visitors.html.